Agatha Maksimova

-Agatha Maksimova (born 23 June 1993) is a Russian-French actress, model and beauty pageant titleholder.
+Agatha Maksimova (born 23 June 1993) is a Russian-French actress and model.

 Personal life

 Agatha was born on 23 June 1993 in Moscow, Russia.
-She grew up in Moscow before settling at the age of 19 in Paris, France.
-She is married to a French businessman Tibo Mattei.
+She grew up in Moscow before settling at the age of 18 in Paris, France.
 She speaks English, French and Russian.

 Pageantry

 Miss Europe 2018

 Agatha joined the contest Miss Europe France, where she was crowned as Miss Europe France 2018 and represented France at Miss Europe 2018 that was held on 10 November 2018 on the first floor of the Eiffel Tower in Paris where she finished as the 2nd Runner Up.

 Miss Intercontinental 2018

 Agatha represented France at Miss Intercontinental 2018 which was held on 26 January 2019 at the Mall of Asia Arena in the Philippines.
 87 delegates from different countries and territories competed for the beauty title.

 Modeling

 At the age of fifteen she was quickly noticed by agencies and photographers around the world.
-She posed for such campaigns as Lanvin Paris, Christian Louboutin, L'Oreal Paris, Ralph Lauren, Garnier, Rick Owens, Louis Vuitton and appears on the pages of Vogue, Harper's Bazaar, White Sposa, Glamour, L'Officiel, Femina, Women's Health and others.
+She posed for such campaigns as Lanvin, Christian Louboutin, L'Oréal, Ralph Lauren, Garnier, Rick Owens, Louis Vuitton and appears on the pages of Vogue, Harper's Bazaar, White Sposa, Glamour, L'Officiel, Femina, Women's Health and others.

-Since 2018 Agatha has been participating in Paris Fashion Week where she walks exclusively for Christophe Guillarmé during his fashion shows.